-We hear this term a lot, but what exactly is an LEED Project?
+We often hear this term, but what exactly is a LEED Project?

-It is essentially the blueprint toward developing healthy, and highly efficient green building.
+It is essentially the blueprint for developing a healthy, highly efficient green building.

 What specifically goes into the anatomy of a high-performing home?

 Energy-efficient improvements can add to the durability of a home and go a long way with reducing greenhouse gases.
-Progressive and environmentally conscious homes can be mutually beneficial with the government energy-efficiency incentives provided to help lower the cost of the build, but also with the long-term sustainability model and lowering the carbon footprint in the community.
+Progressive and environmentally conscious homes can be mutually beneficial with the government energy-efficiency incentives provided to help lower the cost of the build and the long-term sustainability model and the community’s carbon footprint.

-This can focus on areas such as the structural integrity of the bones of the home.
+This can focus on areas such as the structural integrity of the home’s bones.
 This is critical to preventing any intrusion from moisture; especially from attached garages need the proper insulation to mitigate any exhaust from entering into the home.
 It means having a well-sealed building to reduce carbon monoxide.
 Efficient HVAC systems (especially nowadays) are even more of a hot topic so fresh-air ventilation is being circulated.
 Programmable thermostats and solar water heaters are playing their roles with designing and implementing a high-performance home.

 This is all under the scope of an architect

 The architect isn’t someone that just does the designs and permits.
 The architect is the one who is ultimately designing every element of you home – not just going to a builder and getting a spec home or a custom home.
 Builders take the lead on a lot of homes, but it’s good to understand that there should be an understanding of the roles.